LkHepokoski/PongGame/README.md

 1. Install the SFML Library according to your operating system.
 You can find detailed instructions on the SFML website: https://www.sfml-dev.org/download.php
 2. Download or clone this repository to your computer.
 3. Open a terminal/command prompt and navigate to the directory where the repository is located.
+4. Copy the included CMake.txt into your CMake file and change the directory location to your specific directory and ensure the file names match
-4. Compile the program using your C++ IDE.
+5. Compile the program using your C++ IDE.
-5. Run the program in your IDE.
+6. Run the program in your IDE.
-6. Play the game using the up or down arrow keys or the W and S keys to move up and down.
+7. Play the game using the up or down arrow keys or the W and S keys to move up and down.
 The Enter key starts the game and the X key exits the game.

 ## Files
 * main.cpp
 * Keyboard.hpp
 * Graphics.hpp
 * pong_defs.h
+* CMakeLists.txt